The idea hadn’t originated with us…

 We had both felt that we were supposed to give this meat to a family we knew.
 They primarily hunted for their supply and that fall had turned up a fruitless harvest.
 The wife was sick, the husband couldn’t work and had to stay home and care for their young children.
 Buying meat was costly!
 The woman’s situation was similar to my own, only far more extreme.
 She battled to function each day and and without protein, she would literally collapse.

 Somehow, we knew we were supposed to do this for them.

 The trip was made in good time.
 Happy to see them, the goods were delivered and an enriching visit was to be had.
-On the return trip home, I again heard the words from his mouth: “I’m glad we did it, but its really going to cost us.”
+On the return trip home, I again heard the words from my man’s mouth: “I’m glad we did it, but its really going to cost us.”

 An idea settled in…

 Upon arriving home, I posted a notice on our regional farming facebook page.
 I had just been gifted an All-American Pressure Canner and was eager to use it!
-If we could round up some old hens, I knew I could supply us with more meat!
-I had hoped for 15-20 birds.
+If we could round up even 20 old hens, I knew I could supply us with some chewable meat!

 Waters were channeled